x

 Our basic physical and perceptive assets as humans were established by the physical construction of nature itself.
 We were designed to effectively perceive and engage nature with our perceptive and physical assets long before the social requirements of modern urban civilization generally degraded both.

-The power of our abstracted perceptive abilities are so profound that our societies are able to subordinate nature with brutal efficiency.
-This ability to quickly master nature made our natural skills, the skills of dealing with nature itself, secondary to the social and technical skills required to deal with each other within society, and managing relations between societies.
+The power of our abstracted perceptive abilities are so profound that our societies were able to subordinate nature with brutal efficiency.
+This ability to quickly master nature made human's natural skills, the skills of dealing with nature itself, secondary to the social and technical skills required to deal with each other within society, and manage relations between societies.

 The majority of the urban populations around the world have discarded their fundamental physical and perceptive skills.
 People have turned inward, into social life, and have generally abandoned natural engagement and its related skills.
 These skills remain within us, despite the changes in society that have made them all but irrelevant.